tlawrie/community/teps/0086-changing-the-way-result-parameters-are-stored.md

 information to express the idea and why it was not acceptable.
 -->

-1. N Configmaps: Per TaskRun or Per pipeline with Patch Merges (concern on parallelism even with queued Patch Merges)
+### N Configmaps Per TaskRun with Patch Merges (c).

+  - As the TaskRun Pod proceeds, the injected entrypoint would write result data from `/tekton/results/foo` to the ConfigMap.
+After a TaskRun completes, the TaskRun controller would read the associated ConfigMap data and copy it into the TaskRun’s status.
+The ConfigMap is then deleted.
-  - Suppose hypothetically that the pipelines controller were to create N ConfigMaps** for each of N results, it could also grant the workload access to write to these results using one of these focused Roles:
+  - Create N ConfigMaps** for each of N results, and grant the workload access to write to these results using one of these focused Roles:
     - https://github.com/tektoncd/pipeline/blob/9c61cdf6d4b7b5e26c787d62447c0eed1c92b68f/config/200-role.yaml#L100
     - The ConfigMaps**, the Role, and the RoleBinding could all be OwnerRef'd to the *Run, to deal with cleanup.
+  - Concerns:
-  - This will result in the pipelines controller being given more power, i.e. to create and delete roles and rolebindings
+    - Results in the pipelines controller being given more power, i.e. to create and delete roles and rolebindings
-    - Concern around having to create a new ConfigMap**, Role and RoleBinding per TaskRun, when at the end of the day we don't actually care about updating that ConfigMap**, but the TaskRun's results.
+    - Having to create a new ConfigMap**, Role and RoleBinding per TaskRun, when at the end of the day we don't actually care about updating that ConfigMap**, but the TaskRun's results.
-  - This option won't 'scale fail' which would happen with self definition update when the definition itself starts to get too big in unrelated areas (aggregate limit).
+    - Parallelism even with queued Patch Merges
+    - Increased load on the API server, on the order of 3+ more API requests per TaskRun:
+      - create the ConfigMap
+      - update RBAC to the ConfigMap
+      - (during TaskRun execution) N ConfigMap updates, where N is the number of steps that produce a result.
+      - (after the TaskRun completes) delete the ConfigMap
+    - 'scale fail' - The maximum size of a ConfigMap is ~1.5MB, if the data it reports is copied into the TaskRun status, and again into the aggregated PipelineRun status, the effective maximum result size is ~1.5MB per PipelineRun.

-2. CRD
+### CRD

+  - Help reduce load in the presence of controllers that watch for ConfigMaps cluster-wide
-  - Would limit the chance of editing with `kubectl edit cm <results>`
+  - Minimally limits the accidently chance of editing with `kubectl edit cm <results>`
-  - Similar benefits to Configmap from a Role and Rolebinding perspective
+  - Similar benefits to ConfigMap from a Role and Rolebinding perspective
   - Webhook to validate the write once immutability

-3. A dedicated HTTP Service
+### Dedicated HTTP Service

   - Potential Auth and HA problems
   - Could run as part of the controller
   - Could be a separate HTTP server(s) which write to TaskRuns (or even config maps); task pods connect to this server to submit results, this server records the results (means result size would be limited to what can be stored in the CRD but there probably needs to be an upper bound on result size anyway)

-4. Self-update / mutate the TaskRun via admission controller (with the various controls i.e. first write, subsequent read only)
+### Self-update / mutate the TaskRun via admission controller

+  - With the various controls i.e. first write, subsequent read only
   - Potential issue with self updating its own Status

-5. Separate Database
+### Separate Database

   - Introducing an additional database requirement to Tekton to support the storage of information outside of etcd.

-6. No change.
+### No change.
 Use workspaces.

   - There is the alternative of storing result parameters as data in a workspace, however Workspaces
     - require there has to be a storage mechanism in the cluster that can be shared between Tasks.
 That can be complex, or have performance issues in itself if using an As A Service that orders the storage at spin-up time.
 Or forces Tasks to all run on the same node. etc. Storage is a big complex adoption hurdle.
     - changes the way end users refer to the result parameter or pass between containers
     - requires some tasks to be altered to retrieve data from the file system in a certain location.
 This makes it difficult to use a library of Tekton Tasks or an abstraction that doesn't provide access to where a parameter comes from.

+### Use stdout logs from a dedicated sidecar to return a json result object

+  - The controller would wait for the sidecar to exit and then read the logs based on a particular query and append info to the TaskRun
+  - Potential to use a CloudEvent object to wrap result object

 ## Infrastructure Needed (optional)